Wisconsin Divorce Laws

 • The input of one partner to the increasing earning ability, training and education of the other partner

-• Presence of any mutual agreements amongst the partners prior to or during marital life and as per which one partner has made service or fiscal inputs to the other with an expectation of some compensation or reciprocation in the future
+• Presence of any mutual agreements amongst the partners prior to or during marital life.
+Also a situation where one partner has made some kind of service or fiscal inputs to the other with an expectation of some compensation or reciprocation in the future.

-• The effects of tax of each partner
+• The effects of tax on each partner

-• The practicality of the partner requesting for alimony to become self-supporting at a standard of living that is reasonably comparable to that established during marriage and the duration essential to accomplish this intention
+• The practical capacity of the partner requesting for alimony to become self-supporting at a standard of living that is reasonably comparable to the one established during marriage.
+Also, the duration essential to accomplish this intention.

 • Characteristics of the partner requesting for alimony, like –